#Yoma Incident Classification and Handling

 #Law — Using the Grades

-• Closing question: who can handle this incident, and who must not?
+- Finally decide who can handle the incident and who must not.

 #Incident Grades